As the saying goes, Rome wasn’t built in a day…but with some discipline and determination, you can see the best bits in less than 24 hours.

 If you’re running out of steam or daylight, the Colosseum should be your next stop, but if you can bear another longish stroll, there’s a fantastic little spot that’s well worth visiting a couple of kilometres south of the monument – and there are three reasons to go.
 First, you can visit a beautiful yet infrequently visited church called Santa Sabina, which is situated next to a peaceful orchard.
 Once you’re done exploring that, there’s a fantastic viewpoint that enables you to see each of the landmarks you’ve visited so far.
 But the piece de resistance is Michelangelo’s keyhole – so-called because, when you peer through, you’re rewarded with a view of Michelangelo’s dome and St Peter’s Basilica, far off in the distance and perfectly framed by trees.
 To find the keyhole, follow Via di Santa Sabina past the church until you reach the Piazza dei Cavalieri di Malta.

 Along with St Peter’s Basilica, it’s pretty much a given that visitors to Rome will visit the Colosseum.
 It’s the largest amphitheatre ever built and is often listed, along with the Pantheon, as one of history’s most impressive feats of construction.
 Although earthquakes and stone robbers have partially destroyed this iconic landmark, enough remains to get a feel for what it might have been like when the structure was used to host gladiator contests, animal hunts and executions.
-If you have the time, you can take a tour of the inside, as well as the Roman forum, but be aware that these tours can be somewhat drawn out and tedious.
+To make the most of the experience, join one of the Colosseum and ancient Rome guided tours, which are available in various languages.
 If you’re making your way to the Colosseum from Aventine Hill, make sure you check out the Circo Massimo – an ancient Roman chariot racing stadium – as you pass by.

 THINGS TO CONSIDER